Showing posts with label Beat 'em ups. Show all posts

 Aesthetics

 Forget the terrible theme tune.
-Okay, thankfully, all in-game sound effects are made from good and meaty samples with the chainsaw guy being superb.
+Thankfully, all in-game effects are made from good and meaty samples with the chainsaw guy being superb.
 In fact, I really love the excellent variety of sampled sound effects.

-Now, this is a proper title screen with great artwork.
+Now, this is a proper title screen with outstanding artwork.

 The CryptO'pinion?

-Guardian Angel sure has some good qualities; a bucket load of humour matched by responsive controls, superb sprites and sound effects.
-Sadly, it's typically Dinamic and too tough!!
-Only having one decent attack spoils any long-term potential but, I must admit, I enjoyed it with a trainer enabled!
-But that's a bad thing, right?
+Guardian Angel sure has good qualities; a bucket load of humour matched by responsive controls, superb sprites, and sound effects.
+Sadly, it's typically Dinamic with incredibly tough gameplay and having only one decent attack move is insane!
+However, I have enjoyed it with a trainer enabled - but that's a bad thing, right?

-I think you guys need to play this beat 'em up regardless of the need for a trainer.
-Damn good fun!!
+I think you guys need to play this beat 'em up regardless of the trainer.
+Hilariously fantastic and fun!!

 Stonish has Medway Boys #85 Floppy Disk.